 The appeals process through administrative litigation does not typically include the effect of suspension of execution, and therefore, does not suspend the relevant requirements, such as the obligation to pay fines (Article 23(1), Administrative Litigation Act).
 However, if a cancellation suit has been filed, the court may decide to suspend the execution if there is an urgent need to prevent irreparable damages (Article 23(2)), in which case the requirement to pay fines, etc. will be suspended.

 9 Current Trends and Anticipated Reforms

-9.1 What are the recent enforcement trends in your jurisdiction and what key trends do you expect in the next 12 months?
+9.1 What are the recent enforcement trends in your jurisdiction?